apache/tvm/apps/microtvm/stm32/README.md

 to allow the creation of small devices that can make smart decisions without needing to send data to the Cloud – great from efficiency and privacy perspective.
 This project shows how to build and run deep learning models (based on artificial neural networks) on the STM32 Microcontrollers (MCUs).
-The first supported development board is the Discovery H747 board.
+The project supports two STM32 development boards, the Discovery H747 and the Nucleo F412 boards.

 In order to embed a pre-trained neural networks into an MCU, we leverage on the TVM compiler technology.
-As demonstrated in TVM [apps](https://tvm.apache.org/docs/), TVM already supports C code generation.
-Thus, we use the TVM compiler for converting pre-trained deep learning models into C code that can run on STM32 MCUs, while optimizing code, minimizing complexity and memory requirements.
+We use the TVM compiler for converting pre-trained deep learning models into C code that can run on STM32 MCUs, while optimizing code, minimizing complexity and memory requirements.
 The generated C code can be integrated with the standard STM32 application stack.

-We are also working on integrating the TVM with the widely used STM32CubeMX tool.
+We are currently working on integrating the TVM with the widely used STM32CubeMX tool.

 ## Prerequisites